 Streten’s recent research contains much evidence of how IPs see themselves, including both male and female practitioners’ perceptions of the maleness of insolvency – described by her as ‘blokey’ in the nature of networking opportunities; although, it might be said, a focus on alcohol and gambling is not the preserve of either gender.
 Her research was into the private sector, with different outcomes likely in public insolvency administration.
 She does not address solutions but notes that AFSA, ARITA and ASIC had liaised in 2018 ‘to consider and address’ the issue.
 In 2020 this seems to have led to a ‘joint gender balance survey’ followed by ‘focus groups’ to discuss the results.

-Streten’s research provides a good basis for those bodies’ further examination of the issue at a professional level, along with international studies, with a caution that women’s assumption of their own stereotypes don’t help, nor of men’s[5].
+Streten’s research provides a good basis for those bodies’ further examination of the issue at a professional level, along with international studies, with a caution that women’s assumptions about their own stereotypes don’t help, nor about men’s[5].
 A good example of a practical response is R3’s Women in insolvency and Promoting the insolvency profession as a career of choice of June 2014.

 Boards